dhvaneshshah97/dhvaneshshah97/README.md

 ## About me 😄

-I'm Dhvanesh Shah, a CS Grad student at San Diego State University and an aspiring Software Development Engineer.
-I have strong fundamentals of Computer Science and have expertise in Problem-Solving.
-Besides, I have experience working with Web and Mobile development(Flutter and React-Native).
+I am wrapping up my Master's degree in Computer Science from San Diego State University and graduating this May.
+I am a programming enthusiast and love problem-solving.
+I have experience working with Web and Mobile Development.
+I am actively seeking Full-time opportunities in Software Engineering.

 * 🔭 I’m currently working on my project [Blog App with Django](https://github.com/dhvaneshshah97/Blog_App_Django)
-* 🌱 I’m currently learning Flutter & Django
+* 🌱 I'm currently sharpening my programming skills with Data Structures and Algorithms
 * 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dhvaneshshah97/) | [E-mail](mailto:dhvaneshshah97@gmail.com)

 ## Stack I work with 🖥️